 We consider only complete manuscripts; please do not send samples or a portion of a manuscript.
-We are now reading for the 2020 season and will be responding to submissions early in 2019.
+We are now reading for the 2021 season and will be responding to submissions in Spring 2020.

 1. That the other press also considers multiple submissions.

 2. That the manuscript be accompanied by a letter in which the author undertakes to inform the University of Regina Press immediately should the manuscript be accepted elsewhere and also undertakes immediately to accept an offer of publication from the University of Regina Press, should such an offer be made.

 The postal address for hard copy manuscripts is:

 University of Regina Press

 3737 Wascana Parkway

 Regina, SK, S4S 0A2

 The courier address is: